meetecho/janus-gateway/README.md

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/13265/badge.svg)](https://scan.coverity.com/projects/meetecho-janus-gateway)
 [![Fuzzing Status](https://oss-fuzz-build-logs.storage.googleapis.com/badges/janus-gateway.svg)](https://bugs.chromium.org/p/oss-fuzz/issues/list?sort=-opened&can=1&q=proj:janus-gateway)

 Janus is an open source, general purpose, WebRTC server designed and developed by [Meetecho](http://www.meetecho.com).
 This version of the server is tailored for Linux systems, although it can be compiled for, and installed on, MacOS machines as well.
-Windows is not supported, but if that's a requirement, Janus is known to work in the "Windows Subsystem for Linux" on Windows 10.
+Windows is not supported, but if that's a requirement, Janus is known to work in the "Windows Subsystem for Linux" on Windows 10: do **NOT** trust repos that provide .exe builds of Janus, they are not official and will not be supported.

 For some online demos and documentations, make sure you pay the [project website](https://janus.conf.meetecho.com/) a visit!